 - Strong work ethic: motivated, proactive, committed

 - Dependability and responsibility: punctual, reliable

-- Positive attitude: constructive thinking, motivated to succeed, committed to equality and diversity, environmental, social and economic sustainability
+- Positive attitude: constructive thinking; motivated to succeed, committed to diversity and environmental, social & economic sustainability.

 - Team player: able to work and interact effectively within a team

 - Effective communication: spoken, listening, body language, presentation, written